MichaelGorman2004/6502Emulator/README.md

 2. Run the emulator with a 6502 assembly language program

-3. Interact with the emulator using the command-line interface or the web-based frontend.
+3. Interact with the emulator using the command-line interface

 ## Contributing